openharmony/docs/en/application-dev/reference/apis/js-apis-dlppermission.md

 cancelRetentionState(docUris: Array&lt;string&gt;): Promise&lt;void&gt;

-Cancels the retention state for sandbox applications.
+Cancels the sandbox retention state, that is, allows the sandbox application to be automatically uninstalled when the DLP file is closed.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Security.DataLossPrevention